Western Thrace: Greek refugees

-Throughout the Balkan Wars and World War I, Bulgaria, Greece and Turkey each forced respective minority populations in the Thrace region out of areas they controlled.
-A large population of Greeks in Eastern Thrace, and Black Sea coastal and southern Bulgaria, was expelled south and west into Greek-controlled Thrace.
+A large population of Greeks from Eastern Thrace, Eastern Rumelia and Black Sea coastal areas, as well as Greeks from Anatolia, including Pontic Greeks and Cappadocian Greeks, was expelled into Greek-controlled Thrace.
+This was followed by the large-scale Greek-Turkish population exchanges of 1923, which finalized the reversal of Western and Eastern Thrace region's pre-Balkan War demography.
 Concurrently, a large population of Bulgarians was forced from the region into Bulgaria by Greek and Turkish actions.
 Turkish populations in the area were also targeted by Bulgarian and Greek forces and pushed eastward.
 As part of the Treaty of Neuilly and subsequent agreements, the status of the expelled populations was legitimized.
-This was followed by a further population exchange which radically changed the demographics of the region toward increased ethnic homogenization within the territories each respective country was ultimately awarded.

-This was followed by the large-scale Greek-Turkish population exchanges of 1923 (Treaty of Lausanne), which finalized the reversal of Western and Eastern Thrace region's pre-Balkan War demography.
-The treaty granted the status of a minority to the Muslims in Western Thrace, in exchange for a similar status for the ethnic Greek minority in Istanbul and the Aegean islands of Imbros and Tenedos.
+The Treaty of Lausanne granted the status of a minority to the Muslims of Western Thrace.
+A similar status was also granted for the Greek minority in Istanbul and the islands of Imbros and Tenedos, which however were affected by the Expulsion of Greeks from Istanbul and the Istanbul pogrom.

+WWII

+After the German invasion (April 1941), the area was occupied by Bulgarian troops, as part of the triple Axis occupation of Greece, during World War II.
+Greek resistance emerged soon.